 On the boot floppy is a program, CONFIG.
-If you plan on installing your Apple II Pi in a slot other than 7, or on a system containing a Super Serial Card, you must run this program to set the slot number.
+You must run this program to configure the slot number of the Apple II Pi adapter.
 The Apple II Pi adapter card will run just fine in slot 3, if that makes your choice any easier.
-Slot 7 probably has the least clearance issues, though.